BrunoMoureau/XamarinTemplate/README.md

 You can inject the **INavigationService** interface in any **IView** or any **IViewModel** and make use of it.

+---

-### Notes
+### Additional notes
-There is a bug with current Xamarin.Forms version using Xcode 13.2.1 https://github.com/xamarin/Xamarin.Forms/issues/15104
+There is a known bug on iOS with the current Xamarin.Forms version using Xcode 13.2.1 causing a crash from ImageRenderer https://github.com/xamarin/Xamarin.Forms/issues/15104